 I recently received the dreaded brown envelope in the post: the verdict from my Personal Independence Payment (PIP) assessment.
 I had been told it could take up to 8 weeks for a decision to come through, so I wasn’t expecting anything for a while yet…

 I don’t want to appear bitter, although I can see why it might come across like that.
 I’ve always been particularly good at hiding bias and seeing things from an impartial perspective – as I’m sure anyone who knows me would confirm, I don’t wear rose-tinted specs.
-As I pointed out in the previous post, I never honestly considered I would be eligible for this support in the first place.
-Perhaps how I’m feeling right now means I’m finally learning how to stand up for myself, that deep down I do believe that I deserve better, and I shouldn’t have settled with allowing this low quality of life to become my ‘normal’.
+As I pointed out in the initial post, I never honestly considered I would be eligible for this support in the first place.
+Perhaps how I’m feeling right now means I’m finally learning how to stand up for myself, that deep down I do believe that I deserve better, and I shouldn’t have settled with allowing this low quality of life to become my normal.
 I think a great deal of my rage also comes on behalf of those voiceless people who have an even greater need for PIP than I do, who are similarly rejected.
 Every person I have spoken to about this – whether professional, family or friend – has told me that this decision is not correct, I have not been treated fairly and that we need to fight this injustice.

 It’s disturbing that friends-of-friends have in the past admitted (not to me personally) that they blagged the assessment and were instantly given a full award when they shouldn’t technically qualify for it.
-Is that really fair, that the system put in place to prevent welfare fraud now seems to reward the people who study for the score-based assessment but penalises those in genuine need?
+Is that fair, that the system put in place to prevent welfare fraud now seems to reward the people who study for the score-based assessment but penalises those in genuine need?
 Regardless of your beliefs surrounding welfare, I’m sure we can all agree that this isn’t a desirable outcome.

 “I made my decision using information about your health condition or disability including details of any treatment, medication, test results and symptoms.”